 BFA (Concordia), MPhil (Glasgow), MA, PhD (Toronto)

-Anna Hudson is an art historian, curator, writer and educator specializing in Canadian art and visual culture.
-Formerly associate curator of Canadian Art at the Art Gallery of Ontario, she brings to her teaching extensive hands-on experience in institutional curatorial practice.
+Anna Hudson is an art historian, curator, writer and educator specializing in Canadian Art, Curatorial and Indigenous Studies.
+Formerly Associate Curator of Canadian Art at the Art Gallery of Ontario, she brings to her teaching extensive hands-on experience in institutional curatorial practice.

 Dr. Hudson is currently leading Mobilizing Inuit Cultural Heritage (MICH), a six-year (2012-2018), $3.5 million SSSHRC-supported research-creation collaboration aimed at recovering, preserving, documenting, facilitating and disseminating Inuit knowledge, culture and creativity.
 This multi-media, multi-platform project brings together 10 academic researchers and nine partner organizations, and employs a dozen Inuit and non-Inuit community members, graduate students and artists.
-Partner organizations include the Nunavut software start-up, Pinnguaq, the McMichael Canadian Art Collection, the National Gallery of Canada, Nunavut Arctic College, the Nunavut Department of Education, the West Baffin Eskimo Cooperative in Kinngait (Cape Dorset), and the Norrbottens Museum in Luleå, Sweden.
+Partner organizations include the Nunavut software start-up, Pinnguaq, the McMichael Canadian Art Collection, the National Gallery of Canada, Nunavut Arctic College, the Nunavut Department of Education, the West Baffin Eskimo Cooperative in Kinngait (Cape Dorset), the International Sámi Film Institute, and the Sami Centre for Contemporary Art.

 MICH was an active partner in launching SakKijâjuk, the first Inuit Fine Art and Craft Exhibition from Nunatsiavut, launched in 2015 as part of To Light the Fire, Newfoundland and Labrador’s first indigenous arts symposium and now touring nationally.
 MICH was also behind the Pan Am @ York initiative to create Ahqahizu, a monumental granite sculpture by Inuit carvers Ruben Komangapik and Koomuatuk (Kuzy) Curley on York University’s Keele campus (read the news story).